This program is Part 2 in our

 New Cohorts Begin Every Month

-The NSF I-Corps (pronounced “eye-core”) program is the second phase of the three-part NYU Tech Venture Program.
-NSF I-Corps Teams program supports faculty and researchers interested in entrepreneurial pathways for their research, with the goal of reducing the time it takes to bring technologies from the laboratory to the marketplace.
-I-Corps provides $50,000 in grant funding from the NSF along with real-world, immersive instruction that allows scientists and engineers to evaluate a technology’s commercial opportunity, a critical first step toward successful translation into products, processes and services that benefit society.
-If you are interested in applying, please attend an upcoming Tech Venture Program info session, or contact the Entrepreneurial Institute staff.
+I-Corps provides a $50,000 sub-award along with real-world, immersive instruction.
+This allows scientists and engineers to evaluate a technology’s commercial opportunity—a critical first step toward successful translation into products, processes, and services that benefit society.
+If you are interested in applying, please review this page carefully or attend an upcoming Tech Venture Program info session, and then contact the NYU Leslie Entrepreneurial Institute staff.

 Apply